microsoft/NurseEmpowerment/README.md

 -   Check off task list
 -   Report via Nuance speech to text, integrated with Text Analytics for Health to automatically find healthcare entities.
 -   Request or Report patient vital signs via FHIR.
--   Have a Clear overview of your patients, colleagues and topics
+-   Have a clear overview of your patients, colleagues and topics

 You can find the link to the package [here](packages/Nurse-Reporting.zip)
 ## Power App Three: Efficient team communication